natematias/governing-human-algorithm-behavior/README.md

 * Moss, E., Watkins, E. A., Singh, R., Elish, M. C., & Metcalf, J. (2021).
 [Assembling Accountability: Algorithmic Impact Assessment for the Public Interest](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3877437).
 Available at SSRN 3877437.
 * (TBD) example of an algorithmic impact assessment, if such a thing exists yet!
+-->

-#### Tues 04-12 Policy Topic: How Does Evidence Actually Inform Policy?
+#### Thurs 04-14 Policy Topic: How Does Evidence Actually Inform Policy?
 In a previous class, we discussed theories for how evidence could inform policy.
 How does it really happen?

-* **Everyone** Share on Canvas an example of a piece of research that genuinely impacted policy, and comment on how it did so.
-Examples:
+* **Each Team** share on Canvas an example of a piece of research, journalism, or activism that genuinely impacted policy (ideally related to your project), and comment on how it did so.
+A especially high quality submission will be able to cite an example where someone made a claim about the relationship between the corporate/government policy change and the project.
+Comment on other team's examples, come prepared to discuss your team's example, and be prepared to ask questions and discuss other team's examples.
+* Examples:
   * Edelman, B. G., & Luca, M. (2014).
 [Digital discrimination: The case of Airbnb.com](https://www.hbs.edu/ris/Publication%20Files/Airbnb_92dd6086-6e46-4eaf-9cea-60fe5ba3c596.pdf).
 Harvard Business School NOM Unit Working Paper, (14-054).
   * Buolamwini, J., & Gebru, T. (2018, January).
 [Gender shades: Intersectional accuracy disparities in commercial gender classification](https://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf).
 In Conference on fairness, accountability and transparency (pp. 77-91).
 PMLR.
   * Penney, J. W. (2016).
 [Chilling effects: Online surveillance and Wikipedia use](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2769645).
 Berkeley Tech.
 LJ, 31, 117.